The Temple (novel): Plot

 In the next chapter, Paul goes on a trip with Joachim Lenz to the Rhine.
 On this trip, Joachim makes it clear that he intends to fall in love, but there is little indication that he and Paul could be lovers.
-Nevertheless, Paul is distressed when Joachim books him an adjacent hotel room so that he can stay with a young man named Heinrich who he had met on the beach.
+Nevertheless, Paul is distressed when Joachim books him an adjacent hotel room so that Joachim can stay with a young man named Heinrich, whom he met on the beach.

 In Part Two, "Towards the Dark", Paul returns to Germany in the winter of 1932.
 Spender admits in his introduction to the 1988 edition that both parts had taken place in 1929 in reality, but that he moved this part forward to winter 1932 to increase the sense of foreboding (as Adolf Hitler came to power in Germany later that winter).
 In this section, Paul visits several of his friends again, most notably Willy Lassel, who is now engaged to a Nazi woman, and Joachim Lenz, whose relationship with Heinrich is struggling.
 Heinrich has made friends with Erich, a fascist man.
 Paul meets him and is disgusted and disturbed by his ideology.
 Soon after, Paul visits Joachim again and finds him with a cut on his face, staying in a trashed flat.
 Joachim tells Paul how one of Heinrich's Nazi friends had threatened him and destroyed his possessions after Joachim defiled a Nazi party uniform belonging to Heinrich.
 This discussion about their former acquaintances is the end of the novel.